hitomipupil/shift-management-app/docs/README.md

 - Production user management
 - Pagination, filtering, and search for large shift schedules and request histories
 - A more scalable schedule layout, such as a calendar grid or employee-by-time timeline
+- Client-side overlap checks in Available to Cover and the Request to Cover dialog, aligned with existing service-layer validation

 ---